erhopf/camp2019/pages/setup.md

    **Windows CMD / Windows Bash:**

+   READ ME
+   {: .label .label-red }
-   If you have multiple versions of Python installed, you're going to want to specify the route.
+   If you have multiple versions of Python installed, you probably need to specify the path to Python 3.

    If you're working a fresh install, run:

    ```
    virtualenv venv